lfigaro/whoami.README/README.md

 - I navigate very well in uncertainty.
 I analyse the data in hand and take decisions without waiting too much.
 - Although I'm a process oriented guy, I hate unnecessary bureaucracy.
 The simpler, the better.
 - I really want people to be autonomous.
 If you know you are able to make a decision without consulting me, make it!
 - Although I'm brazilian, there's one quirk in our culture that I don't relate to: Punctuality.
-I take it very seriously and respect everyone's time.
+I'm always on time and I tend not to wait much for delayed people.

 If you’re curious about my professional experience please visit my [LinkedIn profile](https://www.linkedin.com/in/lfigaro).